TRF:

 Things change and at the same time they stay the same.
 25 years ago it was the Ramblers Association that was the primary anti-TRF outfit.
 They have mellowed a bit over time (possibly because the TRF sits at the same table quite often and talks about the same things).
 Then we had GLEAM, and now GLPG, both of which in my view were driven by the money of landowning interests opposing changes to the definitive map triggered by the TRF’s hard work and increasing professionalism.
 Money talks and money does not want rights of way through its estates.
 For a while byway ‘claims’ were numerically significant, simply because the TRF was doing the research.
 For every action there is an equal and opposite reaction.
 As we got better we taught the opposition and they ratcheted things up in turn.
 That’s they way it is in most areas of life.

-Now we have Peak Horse Power as the most vociferous and effective ‘anti de jour’.
-They have a couple of extremely capable and focussed people who for whatever reasons want all recreational motors off all unsealed roads (particularly in the Peak District).
+Peak Horse Power is another vociferous organisation who for whatever reasons want all recreational motors off all unsealed roads (particularly in the Peak District).
 The situation there is, I believe, not as bad as PHP makes out, with theatrical weeping in public inquiries, and local grannies programmed to denounce ‘recreational vehicles’ (would your granny ever use the term ‘recreational vehicle’ unless primed?) but, I think, not quite as benign as the TRF would wish.